SchoolOfCode/workshop_intro-to-codewars/README.md

 Katas are ranked in difficulty, and the numbers work in reverse - level 8 (8 kyu) katas are the easiest, while level 1 (1 kyu) are the most difficult.
 For each kata you complete you get honor points toward levelling up your own rank, and you can also see your position on a leaderboard for some healthy competition - we'll have more about that soon!

+👉 Review the Codewars videos in [this playlist](https://drive.google.com/drive/folders/1sck6rEJlyzGaFlsGlfnp8sF-ocKFoMRy?usp=share_link) to learn the School of Code method for completing Codewars katas.

+These videos explain how to:

+- Break down problems
+- Write a plan
+- Practice articulating your thought process

+This is great preparation for interviews!

+You don't need to watch every video, just enough to understand the recommended technique.

+Practicing this way will help you build the habit of systematic problem-solving.

-👉 Sign up to [Codewars](https://www.codewars.com/join) using your Github account.
+👉 If you've not already done so, sign up to [Codewars](https://www.codewars.com/join) using your Github account.
 You'll need to select JavaScript and solve your first kata before you can finish signing up.

 ## Challenges to have a go at first